Kilchoman

 Kilchoman is one of the only farm distilleries in Scotland still doing field-to-bottle: barley grown on Rockside Farm, floor-malted on-site, distilled, matured and bottled on the same farm for the 100% Islay range.
 Full operational control end-to-end is genuinely rare.

-Islay's first new distillery in 124 years when it opened in 2005, and a true farm distillery — growing its own barley, floor malting on site, bottling at source.
-The café is widely regarded as the best lunch on Islay.
-The visitor experience is the most farm-to-bottle of any Scottish distillery: you can literally see the field the barley grew in.
+Islay's first new distillery in 124 years when it opened in 2005, and a true farm distillery — growing its own barley, floor malting on site and bottling at source.
+The café is widely regarded as one of the best lunches on Islay.
+The visitor experience is the most farm-to-bottle of any Scottish distillery: you can see the very field the barley grew in.
 Best for farm-distillery devotees and younger whisky drinkers who want something genuinely new.

 Food pairings